Will Tesla Disrupt Long Haul Trucking?

 Mechanical Arrangement of Diesel and Fuel Cell - Electric Trucks

-With both the diesel truck and the fuel cell - electric truck much of the central frame area gets filled up with heavy machinery - diesel engine, transmission, driveline, differentials and axles in the case of the diesel and electric motors, gearboxes half-shafts and independent suspension in the fuel cell - electric truck.
+With both the diesel truck and the fuel cell - electric truck, much of the central frame area gets filled up with heavy machinery - diesel engine, transmission, driveline, differentials, and axles in the case of the diesel and electric motors, gearboxes half-shafts and independent suspension in the fuel cell - electric truck.

 The NIKOLA ONE does have room for a 320 kWh battery, good for 100+ miles of electric range, but the truck had to be lengthened to accommodate a fuel cell "range extender" to get useful range.
 It is not practical to pile batteries higher to fit more within the available frame length because that would make the truck too heavy.
 These pictures give an idea how much machinery gets loaded into the central frame for a conventional electric or fuel cell - electric truck.